sudheerj/vuejs-interview-questions/README.md

 235. ### What is teleport?
-     The `<Teleport>` component allows you to render a part of your component's template into a different location in the DOM — outside the current component’s hierarchy.
+     The `<Teleport>` component allows you to render a part of your component's template into a different location in the DOM — outside the current component's hierarchy.

      #### Example:
      1. Wrap teleport component around the modal template inside `app.vue` file